rackylaguerta/swisspine/README.md

 # Helm Chart Deployment Pipeline for AKS

 This Azure DevOps pipeline is designed to deploy a Helm chart to an Azure Kubernetes Service (AKS) cluster.

+The Helm chart being deployed in this pipeline corresponds to the Flask API application.

 ## Pipeline Structure